clap-rs/clap/CONTRIBUTING.md

 Need some new functionality to help?
 You can let us know by opening an [issue][new issue].
-It's helpful to look through [all issues][all issues] in case its already being talked about.
+It's helpful to look through [all issues][all issues] in case it's already being talked about.

 ## Bug Reports

 Please let us know about what problems you run into, whether in behavior or ergonomics of API.
 You can do this by opening an [issue][new issue].
-It's helpful to look through [all issues][all issues] in case its already being talked about.
+It's helpful to look through [all issues][all issues] in case it's already being talked about.

 ## Pull Requests

 Looking for an idea?
 Check our [issues][issues].
-If it's look more open ended, it is probably best to post on the issue how you are thinking of resolving the issue so you can get feedback early in the process.
+If the issue looks open ended, it is probably best to post on the issue how you are thinking of resolving the issue so you can get feedback early in the process.
 We want you to be successful and it can be discouraging to find out a lot of re-work is needed.